-There are a number of reasons people need to rent out a property unexpectedly, including:
+There are a number of ways people become accidental landlords and to rent out a property unexpectedly, including:

-- moving in with a partner and having a ‘spare’ house, or being unable to sell it;
+- They move in with a partner and having a ‘spare’ house, or being unable to sell it;

-- working abroad or in a different part of the UK and renting their property while they’re away;
+- They start a job working abroad or in a different part of the UK and renting their property while they’re away;